Hashara13/LeaveServiceHRM/README.md

 ### 4. Run the App

-1. Open project in IntelliJ IDEA
+1. Open the project in IntelliJ IDEA
 2. Run: **LeaveServiceHrmApplication.java**
 3. Open in web browser